geekiam/blog/content/posts/are-all-systems-broken.md

 removal of their Second Amendment rights will lead to persecution from their own government.

 ::quote
- A well regulated Militia, being necessary to the security of a free State, the right of the people to keep and bear Arms, shall not be infringed.
+ A well regulated Militia, being necessary to the security of a *free state*, the right of the people to keep and bear arms, shall not be infringed.
 ::

 The root cause of many of the problems in the world today primarily stem from governments, and the over extended reach of